 Virtual Properties

 A property with only a get hook and no backing store is called a virtual property.
-It does not consume any memory on the object and is computed on the fly every time it is accessed:
+It doesn't consume any memory on the object — it's computed fresh every time you access it:

 class Circle